 NephCure Supported Conferences and Meetings

 This conference, held every two years, brings together researchers from a variety of scientific disciplines and from around the world to promote interactions and new collaborations and to investigate emerging directions in podocyte and glomerular biology research.
-The 2018 meeting will be held in Montreal, Canada from May 30 to June 2.
+The 2020 meeting will be held in Manchester, England from June 9 to 13.

 BIO Patient and Health Advocacy Summit – www.bio.org/events/conferences

-The 2017 Breakthrough Summit is concentrated with innovative content and convenes the top leaders from the FDA, NIH, Industry, Patient Groups, Payers and Research Institutions to address the progress of rare disease diagnosis, genomics, drug development, patient engagement, product approvals, FDA oversight and market accessibility to orphan products.
-This year’s summit was held in Washington, D.C. from October 16-17, 2017.
+The Breakthrough Summit is concentrated with innovative content and convenes the top leaders from the FDA, NIH, Industry, Patient Groups, Payers and Research Institutions to address the progress of rare disease diagnosis, genomics, drug development, patient engagement, product approvals, FDA oversight and market accessibility to orphan products.
+This year’s summit will be held in Washington, D.C. from October 21-22, 2019.

 American Society of Nephrology – www.asn-online.org

-ASN Kidney Week 2018 will be held in San Diego, CA from October 23-28, 2018.
+ASN Kidney Week 2019 will be held in Washington, DC from November 5-10, 2019.
 NephCure uses this opportunity to promote NephCure funded research projects and to meet with clinicians and scientists from around the world.

-Partnering for Cures brings together leaders from across all sectors of the medical research enterprise for the express purpose of fostering the collaborations needed to speed and improve outcomes-driven R&D. This year’s conference was held San Francisco on November 14, 2017.
+Partnering for Cures brings together leaders from across all sectors of the medical research enterprise for the express purpose of fostering the collaborations needed to speed and improve outcomes-driven R&D. The most recent conference was held from October 23-24, 2018.

 The Asian Congress of Pediatric Nephrology provides a platform for interaction with physicians, researchers and other healthcare professionals involved in care of children with kidney diseases.
 The program enables an interchange of views and sharing of knowledge among healthcare professionals.